ros2/ros2_tracing/README.md

 LTTng has to be configured for tracing.
 The packages in this repo provide two options: a [command](#trace-command) and a [launch file action](#launch-file-trace-action).

+> [!NOTE]
-**Note**: tracing must be started before the application is launched.
+> Tracing must be started before the application is launched.
-Metadata is recorded during the initialization phase of the application.
+> Metadata is recorded during the initialization phase of the application.
-This metadata is needed to understand the rest of the trace data, so if tracing is started after the application started executing, then the trace data might be unusable.
+> This metadata is needed to understand the rest of the trace data, so if tracing is started after the application started executing, then the trace data might be unusable.
-For more information, refer to the [design document](./doc/design_ros_2.md#general-guidelines).
+> For more information, refer to the [design document](./doc/design_ros_2.md#general-guidelines).
-The [launch file action](#launch-file-trace-action) is designed to automatically start tracing before the application launches.
+> The [launch file action](#launch-file-trace-action) is designed to automatically start tracing before the application launches.

 The tracing directory can be configured using command/launch action parameters, or through environment variables with the following logic: